Michael Baiamonte

 Michael Baiamonte is an American professional basketball announcer.
-He is the current public address voice of the National Basketball Association's Miami Heat, a position he has held since 1990.
+He was the public address voice of the National Basketball Association's Miami Heat from 1990 until his retirement in 2026.

 Career

-In addition to being the Heat's public address announcer, Baiamonte has hosted several events for various organizations and corporations as an emcee.
-Such organizations he has emceed for include Top Rank Boxing, Ritz-Carlton, Hilton Hotels, Nike, and Miami-Dade County Public Schools.
-Nevertheless, Baiamonte is best known for being the arena voice for the Heat.
-He has seen his team make seven appearances in the NBA Finals, winning the NBA Championship in 2006, 2012, and 2013.
-The Miami media has praised his unique style and creativity, referring to him as "One of the Most Recognizable Voices in the South Florida Sports Market".
-Baiamonte has also received recognition from national media outlets, such as USA Today, who referred to his "Good Mourning!" call for an Alonzo Mourning dunk as "The best call by a Public Address Announcer".
+Baiamonte joined the Miami Heat as its PA announcer the year after the team's inauguration.
+The Miami media has praised his unique style and creativity, referring to him as "one of the most recognizable voices in the South Florida sports market".
+Baiamonte has also received recognition from national media outlets, such as USA Today, who referred to his "Good Mourning!" call for an Alonzo Mourning dunk as "the best call by a public address announcer".

 His style includes stretching long vowels for trademark phrases.
-An example is the game introduction of "And Now Stand Up and make some Noise...For your Miami Heat!"
-Some of Baiamonte's other signature calls include, "Too Many Steps!", "Three!", and at two minutes left in a quarter, "Two minutes...
-Dos!
-Minutos!".
+An example is the game introduction of "Aaand now... staaand up... and make some noooise... for your...
+Miamiii...
+Heeeeat!"
+Some of Baiamonte's other signature calls include "Toooo many steps!" for traveling, and at two minutes left in a quarter, "Twooo minutes... ¡Dos!"

-On May 10, 2012, the Miami Heat publicly apologized for a call that Baiamonte made during a playoff game against the New York Knicks.
-In Game 2 of the series, Knicks forward Amar'e Stoudemire injured his left hand when he punched a fire-extinguisher case.
-In Game 5, Baiamonte announced Stoudemire had been "extinguished" when he was disqualified with his sixth foul.
+On May 10, 2012, Baiamonte raised minor controversy for a call he made during a playoff game against the New York Knicks.
+In Game 2 of the series, Knicks forward Amar'e Stoudemire injured his left hand when he punched a fire extinguisher case.
+In Game 5, Baiamonte announced that Stoudemire had been "extinguished" when he was disqualified with his sixth foul.
+The Miami Heat and Baiamonte later apologized publicly to Stoudemire and the Knicks for the inappropriate choice of words.

-Last night at our game, our PA Announcer had a momentary lapse of judgment and used a poor choice of words in describing Amar'e Stoudemire's fouling out of the game.
-This is not who we are as an organization or who he is as an announcer.
-Both the Miami Heat and Michael Baiamonte apologize to Amar'e and the New York Knicks for the inappropriate choice of words.
+Baiamonte has hosted several events for various organizations and corporations as an emcee, including Top Rank Boxing, Ritz-Carlton, Hilton Hotels, Nike, and Miami-Dade County Public Schools.

 Personal life

-Baiamonte and his wife, Natalie, have 3 daughters and live in Miami, Florida.
+Baiamonte and his wife, Natalie, have three daughters and live in Miami, Florida.